tomedunn/the-finished-book/_classes/short-adventuring-days.md

 <figure id="fig:single-encounter-xp-vs-level">
     {% include_relative short-adventuring-days/fig-single-encounter-xp-vs-level-deadly-small.html %}
     {% include_relative short-adventuring-days/fig-single-encounter-xp-vs-level-deadly-large.html %}
-    <figcaption>Figure 1: Ratio between an average PC's encounter XP for a single Deadly encounter adventuring day and their average encounter XP for a full adventuring day with only Deadly encounters.</figcaption>
+    <figcaption>Figure 1: Ratio between an average PC's encounter XP for a single Deadly encounter adventuring day and their average encounter XP for a full adventuring day with only Medium encounters.</figcaption>
 </figure>

 On average, this shows the **PCs are able to handle roughly $$40\%$$ more XP** than they'd be able to for a full adventuring day made up of Medium encounters.
 However, looking at the individual classes tells a very different story, with some classes able to handle nearly twice as much, and other the same as they can normally.